 How To Install Wall Safes | Easy Steps

-To install a safe in a wall is not a big job.
+Installing a safe inside a wall is not as complicated as one may think.
 A safe with a modern appearance can blend well with its surroundings.
 Although not all wall safes are similar, they are different and have their own advantages.
 No matter the size or appearance of a safe, you must ensure that it is bolted properly to a wall structure using screws instead of drywall anchors.

 Drilling Wall Studs